Cutting Edge Résumé Writing

 - Remember that employers do sometimes run social media background checks.

 As a student starting out in your career journey, you need to take ownership of the image you are presenting in person and online.
 Utilize social media to brand yourself in a positive way and create a network that will help you become successful.
+For professional networking, Career Services recommends establishing a profile on LinkedIn.
+Visit your Career Services office to learn about creating an effective LinkedIn profile.

 Nursing graduates are afforded an opportunity to establish a nursing credential file to assist them in their job search upon graduation.
 Important documents such as nursing reference letters and resumes are kept for a period of 3 years after graduation.
 The Career Services office when requested by the nursing student will send their nursing credentials to potential employers.
 To learn more, please contact the Career Services office on your campus.